mrgoonie/todo-mcp/README.md

-# Discord TODO MCP Server
+# TODO MCP Server

-A Model Context Protocol (MCP) server for managing todo lists and items with Discord webhook notifications, built with Bun and TypeScript.
+A Model Context Protocol (MCP) server for managing todo lists and items with webhook notifications, built with Bun and TypeScript.

 ## Features